 Moving away from shame and towards sex-positivity means, first and foremost, that I must affirm myself as a sexual being.
 I have to stop pretending sex isn’t a part of my life.
 I have to let go of thoughts and beliefs that prevent me from taking control over what happens to my body.

 Ultimately, what I want out of sex are the same things I want out of my life as a whole: curiosity, a spirit of play, openness, vulnerability, connectivity, pleasure, freedom.

 Unlearning shame is not a journey that will happen overnight, but it’s a worthy endeavor nonetheless.
 Being sex-positive is about so much more than just having great sex.
 It’s, in the words of Toni Morrison, about “letting go of the shit that weighs me down.”
 It’s about prioritizing my own opinions, my own desires, and ultimately, my own happiness.
 It’s about taking full responsibility for my life and the experiences I have within it.

 And what could be more radical than that?

-[Featured Image: A person standing on the beach.
+[Featured Image: A person with brown skin and long dark hair standing on the beach.
 They are looking over their shoulder.
-They have long dark hair and are wearing a pink dress off their shoulders and back.
+They are wearing a pink dress slid down low off their shoulders and back.
 The dress is blowing in the wind.
 Source: pexels.]